ultra-hash/urlshortner-expressjs-api/README.md

 Develop URL shortener with KPI integration.
 Create concise links for large URLs, addressing customer needs for efficient redirection and tracking performance.

+### Building and running the application

+> [!important]
+>
+> - rename the .env.example file to .env in config folder.
+> - make necessary changes to the .env file.

+- ## contianerize using docker

+  When you're ready, start your application by running:
+  `docker compose up -d --build`.

+- ## manual setup

+  Install Dependencies

+  - npm install

+  Start Server

+  - node app.js

+Your application will be available at http://localhost:3000.

 ## Features

 - [x] generate shorturl for a longurl